workbench-a/flask_intro/README.md

-# A Full-Stack Application in Flask
+# A Blog Built with Flask

 ## Hosted on Heroku [here](https://the-flask-tutorial.herokuapp.com/)